Jaydevtest/DevOps_Projects/Lemp_Stack_Project/Lemp_stack.md

 At the time of this writing, the native MySQL PHP library mysqlnd doesn't support caching_sha2_authentication, the default authentication method for MySQL 8.
 We'll need to create a new user with the mysql_native_password authentication method to be able to connect to the MySQL database from PHP.

-We will create a database named example_database and a user named example_user, but you can replace these names with different values.
+We will create a database named C and a user named Joseph.

 First, connect to the MySQL console using the root account: